chelsea-angelena/DuckData-React-Express-MongoDB/README.md

 This is a data collection app for tracking duck feeding.
 The data being collected includes: location, time, date, types of food, amounts of food, and the number of ducks being fed.

 This applications has been built with React, Node.js/Express.js and MongoDB.
-State is managed entirely using React Hooks/functional components.
+State is managed entirely using React Hooks/functional components and data is passed through the React Context API.

-To see how functional components/hooks compare with a class components, check out this link: https://codesandbox.io/s/determined-wind-skb0o?file=/src/App.js
+To see how functional components/hooks compare with a class components, I have made a very basic exmaple on code sandbox, here is the link: https://codesandbox.io/s/determined-wind-skb0o?file=/src/App.js

 The data collected through the form is sent to the Node.js/Express.js server and then stored in the database using Mongoose/MongoDB.
+All units of measurement submitted are converted into grams so that they are easily totalled together.

 The time and date of each submission is generated automatically and stored in the ISO:8601-Date/Time format.
-Location is also generated automatically, but must be enabled by the user to work.
-Submissions may be submitted with the city name only, in which case the coordinates are stored as "0".
+Location is also generated automatically, but permission must be given when prompted by the browser.
+The name of the location is entered manually ini case coordinates are not available.

-After submitting data, users have the chance to preview the data and delete it if there are incorrect entries.
+After submitting data, users have the chance to preview the data and delete if there are incorrect entries.
 However, once the user navigates away from the page, data can no longer be deleted.

 The categories of food are limited only to duck appropiete food, as outlined in the duck feeding guide.
 This app in no way supports the improper feeding of ducks, and asks all of it's users to follow the proper feeding guidelines.